 Elementary Education (M.A.)
 (520000MA)

 This program leading to a Master of Arts in Elementary Education is designed for elementary school teachers.
-Students complete foundation courses in education and in curriculum and instruction and courses for an area of concentration such as reading, multicultural, middle, or elementary education.
+Students complete foundation courses in education and in curriculum and instruction and courses for an area of concentration.

 Admission Requirements: